zelon88/HRCloud2-App-Pack/README.md

 MANUAL INSTALLATION

 -Extract the .zip files into your HRProprietary/HRCloud2/Applications directory such that there is an Application/Application.php file structure within the "Application" folder.

+# More Information

+This repository (https://github.com/zelon88/HRCloud2-App-Pack) contains "Apps" for HRCloud2 (https://github.com/zelon88/HRCloud2).

+It is a requirement of the HRCloud2 GNU GPLv3 License to include a link to the official HRCloud2 repository and to provide the software in this repository with it's own copy of the GNU GPLv3 License.

+<3 Open-Source.